danielcoons/tsc-error-library/README.md

 `Data` = a string containing the error message

-    Giving a reference to a queue is so that the application can handle prompting the user in the desired format/method; in this example the message would go to the UI Update Loop which could respond to the "ERROR-Prompt" message in a developer-defined way.
+Giving a reference to a queue is so that the application can handle prompting the user in the desired format/method; in this example the message would go to the UI Update Loop which could respond to the `ERROR-Prompt` message in a developer-defined way.

 Often handling includes letting the user know that the error has occurred and giving an opportunity to safely shut down or continue with program execution.

 `Error Log` - a path to the output error log file (all global errors are logged automatically); if this is undefined, it will be created in "error.txt" at the application directory